 Gracewood is not a shelter.
 It is a residential program for highly motivated single mothers and their children.
 At Gracewood, moms find stability and the opportunity to regain financial independence.
 Since 2001, Gracewood has been providing a safe haven to these families in times of crisis.

 In addition to providing the basic needs of shelter, food and clothing.
-Gracewood provides a faith-based community with employment resources, money management programs, family and individual counseling, referral to beneficial community resources and post-residential assistance.
-A program coordinator and residential family life coordinators tailor a plan of service to fit each family’s individual needs and goals.
-Focus is placed on discovering and correcting the challenges that led clients to their current situation so that these challenges are not repeated in the future.
+Gracewood provides a faith-based community with employment resources, money management programs, daycare, family and individual counseling, referral to beneficial community resources and post-residential assistance.
+A program supervisor and residential family life coordinators tailor a plan of service to fit each family’s individual needs and goals.
+Focus is placed on building on strengths, recognizing the challenges that led clients to their current situation and giving HOPE for a new future.

 713-227-0304 | firstname.lastname@example.org